joendaba/core-code-from-scratch-readme/Week_11/README.md

 1. [Follow the React for fundamentals course](https://edpuzzle.com/join/wufbera)
 2. Get ready for End Of Month presentation

+## Completed the End of Month Presentation and included the Calculator Project (link to the project can be found here: https://github.com/joendaba/core-code-from-scratch-readme/blob/main/Week_10/joendaba_calc.html)

 ## Week challenges (Tuesday) 💻

 1. [Follow the React for fundamentals course](https://edpuzzle.com/join/wufbera)